giulioscampos/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 #### 1.3.3 Breaking down the experience (and, consequently, the Data)

-As we have seen on the 1.3.1 item above, the experience
+As we have seen on the item 1.3.1 above, the experience captured

 ## 2. What files will we use?